steph-xue/airbnb-experiences/README.md

 ## Overview

-This project is web application built to practice reusable component design in React.
+This project is a web application that recreates the Airbnb Experiences page, featuring a hero section and a horizontally scrollable collection of activity listings.
 It is built with React, JavaScript, HTML, and CSS, and bundled with Vite.
-Every experience card on the page is generated from a single reusable component and a shared data file, rather than being written out individually.
-The application is a visual interface model rather than a fully interactive one, meaning the cards display real data but do not currently support booking or filtering.
+The experience cards are dynamically rendered from shared data using reusable components and display key details such as ratings, locations, prices, and availability.

 <br>